phonepadith/katacoda-scenarios/hello-world/intro.md

-Welcome to your first hyperledger fabric Katacoda Scenario for test
+Welcome to your first hyperledger fabric Scenario